Factorization of network reliability with perfect nodes I: Introduction and statements: Preliminaries

-\begin{defi} A stochastic graph $G$ is a tern $(V,E, \Phi)$ such that $(V, E)$ is a graph and $\Phi:E\rightarrow Ber$ is a function which associates a Bernoulli variable to each edge in such a way that these variables are independent. \end{defi}
+\begin{defi} A stochastic graph $G$ is $(V,E,\phi, \Phi)$ such that $(V, E,\phi)$ is a graph and $\Phi:E\rightarrow Ber$ is a function which associates a Bernoulli variable to each edge in such a way that these variables are independent. \end{defi}